molloy-lab/TREE-QMC/tutorial/README.md

 ../treeqmc \
 	--hybrid \
 	--bootstrap \
-	--root STRCA \
+	--root STRCA,TINMA \
 	-i avian_uce_trees_3679.tre \
 	-o treeqmc-hybrid.tre
 ```
-which species bootstrap support values on the input and to root the output species tree at the clade containing `TINMA,STRCA` if possible.
+which specifies the input gene trees have bootstrap support values and the species tree should be rooted at the clade containing `TINMA,STRCA` if possible.
 The `--support` option can be specified to annotate the branches of the species tree with quartet support.
 Alternatively, quartet support can be computed for a fixed species tree with the command:
 ```
 ../treeqmc \
 	--hybrid \
 	--bootstrap \
+	--supportonly treeqmc-hybrid.tre \
 	-i avian_uce_trees_3679.tre \
-	-supportonly treeqmc.tre
+	-o annotated-treeqmc-hybrid.tre
 ```
-Note that we are in the process of implementing support for rooting at clade rather than a leaf (e.g. `--root TINMA,STRCA`) if it exists in the output species tree.
-This option is still buggy.
+Lastly, the `--writetable <output file name>` option can be included in the command above to additionally write the branch support information and support values written to a table.

 Contracting low support branches (instead of quartet weighting)
 ---